 Mental health workers are also known as psychiatric technicians.
 They help to provide care, therapy, and recovery assistance to mentally ill patients.

-Their job description entails monitoring the conditions of their patients daily.
+The mental health worker job description entails monitoring the conditions of their patients daily.

-Mental health workers assist to make reports on patients’ mood, mental alertness, aggressiveness, sleeping habits, and eating patterns.
+It also involves assisting to make reports on patients’ mood, mental alertness, aggressiveness, sleeping habits, and eating patterns.

 They look out for strange signs such as changes in behavioral patterns in patients.